jakob-bagterp/browserist/docs/user-guide/context-manager.md

 ---
+title: How to Use the Context Manager
+description: Instead of manually closing the browser session, learn how to use the context manager to automatically close the browser session with Browserist.
+Includes code examples.
 tags:
     - Tutorial
 ---

 # Context Manager
-## How to Automatically Quit the Browser
+## How to Automatically Close the Browser Session
 Instead of manually quitting the browser with `browser.quit()`, it's recommend to use the context manager and `with` statements.

 ### Advantages